WICG/origin-agent-cluster/README.md

 Both of these are consequences of a desire to ensure that same-origin sites do not end up isolated from each other, even in scenarios involving navigating back and forward.

-You can see a more full analysis of what results this algorithm produces in our [scenarios document](./scenarios.md).
+You can see a more full analysis of what results this algorithm produces in our [scenarios document](./scenarios.md), or you can view the [HTML Standard pull request](https://github.com/whatwg/html/pull/5545).

 As far as the web-developer–observable consequences of using origins for agent cluster keys, this will automatically cause `WebAssembly.Module` instances to no longer be shareable cross-origin, because of the agent cluster check in [StructuredDeserialize](https://html.spec.whatwg.org/multipage/structured-data.html#structureddeserialize).
 We'd also need to add a check to the [`document.domain` setter](https://html.spec.whatwg.org/multipage/origin.html#dom-document-domain) to make it no-op if the surrounding agent's agent cluster is origin-keyed.